 With the increased interest and important role of Oxytocin (OT) in mammalian behavior, physiology and disease, and the difficulty in acquiring cerebrospinal fluid (CSF), there is a critical need to establish valid and reliable methods to measure oxytocin in peripheral fluids.
-Oxytocin levels has been measured in blood, breast milk, urine, and CSF, but each of these fluids has limitations when appreciating a differential induction of oxytocin.
+Oxytocin levels have been measured in blood, breast milk, urine, and CSF, but each of these fluids has limitations when appreciating a differential induction of oxytocin.
 Saliva, however, has the distinct advantages of being both non-invasive and readily accessible, thus allowing for in-depth monitoring of peripheral oxytocin levels under basal and stimulated conditions.
 This makes salivary oxytocin testing the right choice for oxytocin research.
 Salimetrics has recently developed a breakthrough assay and is now offering the opportunity to measure salivary oxytocin levels in a simple, reliable and sensitive manner using very low sample volumes.
 This new development represents an enormous advancement to the field of behavioral sciences with widespread applications.

 Oxytocin signaling modulates a wide range of central and peripheral physiological responses.
 Most notable to the medical community are uterine contractions during labor, milk let down during nursing and male ejaculative functions (Braude et al., 2012; Filippi et al., 2003) Functions of oxytocin that are of interest to the behavioral research community include parental behavior, the formation of social bonds, and the management of stressful experiences (reviewed (Lee et al., 2009; Tom and Assinder, 2010)).